SSH - keypair logins

 You can require that an account login always supply a key.

-This is two-factor authentication: something you have, and something you know.
+This is one of various forms of two-factor authentication: something you have (the key), and something you know (the passphrase that lets you access it).

-And a reason this variant is usually only done on more critical systems.
+And a reason this variant is usually only done on more important systems.

 convenient passwordless login

-A variant of the last is to require a key, but use no passphrase.
+A variant of 'proper' keypair login is to require a key, but use no passphrase / an empty passphrase.

 So only a good idea